Sediment Task Force

 Debbie Besch representing the Department of Biodiversity, Conservation and Attractions

-Debbie is involved in the Task Force as sediment is having adverse effects on the health of waterways throughout the Swan Canning Catchment and thinks that with increasing urbanisation there will be greater pressure on our waterways, so we need to work collaboratively to address this issue.
-She believes that the most important issue for the Task Force to address is to ensure there is a standard approach by all local and state authorities to manage sand drift through the stages of development.
+Debbie has been a member of the Sediment Task Force since 2014 and has been working on sediment management related projects since 2009.
+Debbie is involved in the Sediment Task Force as sediment is having adverse effects on the health of waterways throughout the Swan Canning Catchment and thinks that with increasing urbanisation there will be greater pressure on our waterways, so we need to work collaboratively to address this issue.
+She believes that the most important issue for the Sediment Task Force to address is to ensure there is a standard approach by all local and state authorities to manage sand drift through the stages of development.

 Vic Andrich representing the Department of Health WA